tatevmane/Olympic-Insights/README.md

 - Only 1.89% of all participants were female in 1900 compared with 45.02% in 2016.
 - There was a large jump in 1976 (~5%, slope = 1.28).
 This can be explained by the addition of several female sports in the Olympics.

-### Approach #1: Medal Count
+### Approaches: Medal and Participant Count
 Medalists often gain lots of attention in their home countries.
+It's also important to track female participation by country to identify emerging talent.

 #### Key Insights:
 - Bahrain led in female medals in 2012 and 2016.
 These successes can empower younger generations, leading to increased participation in sports.
 Bahrain’s athlete count has been on the up and the pattern is projected to continue.